Fear

 Yeah, that peace!
 Woohoo!

 This is a mind-blowing peace we cannot fathom with our corrupted human understanding.
 We cannot successfully analyze, define, categorize, or otherwise process it mentally.
 It is divine; a divine mystery, if you will.
-That means it is well beyond our puny human understanding or ability to express, like trying to define beauty or a dozen other such superlatives.
+That means it is well beyond our finite understanding or ability to express, like trying to define beauty or a dozen other such superlatives.

 It cannot be grasped intellectually, only experienced.